MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ![C2_dataset](./images/F2_dataset.png)

 ### Making of Dataset P1 <a name="making-of-dataset-p1"></a>
 Dataset P1 was created using the main camera of the OnePlus Nord 2.
 According to the website of OnePlus (n.d.), this camera has a Sony IMX766 sensor that can shoot 50 MP images with bit-depth of 10 in DNG format.
 DNG is an open source version of the RAW format.
-The sensor has a Quad Bayer filter and a max ISO of 6400.
+The sensor has a Quad-Bayer filter and a max ISO of 6400.

 One challenge is that no stand or other tool was available to hold the phone in place while taking pictures.
 This is why the phone was positioned on top of the surface of an object to try and mitigate movement while taking pictures.
 This method stopped the phone from moving up, down, left and right during the making of the images.
 However, it did not stop the angle of the phone from moving or being tilted.
 This resulted in the long and short images still varying in relation to one another.
 This variation was seen when training the model on this dataset, because double lines started appearing in the output images, which can for example especially be seen in this result from the training at epoch 4000.
 On the left is the ground truth patch taken for training, and on the right is the same patch as output.